 Vector has 3 Power Modes.

-- If he is calm / sleeping, he will operate approx. 2 hours before going back to his charger
+- If he is calm / sleeping, he will operate significantly longer before going back to his charger

 - In a calm state, Vector will have slowed reactions and only make quiet sounds and slow motions since sensors, WiFi, Cube and CPU are running at reduced power